 It doesn’t matter what you are selling—there will be competition.
 And you have to rise above it.
 Before you begin thinking about what kind of logo you want, you and your team have to scope out what the competition is doing.
 Check out logos.
 Assess the quality, what stands out, what color schemes are used, and if there seems to be an overused trend you want to avoid.
 From there, you can come up with ideas that will help out stand apart from the crowd.

 Your logo needs to be flexible.
 Not only is your logo potentially going to be used on various mediums, such as online, on print, or on fabric.
+For example you may need a different format for envelope printing.
 It’s going to be have to be scalable as well as adjustable.
 To put it simply, is your logo going to be as powerful in black and white as it is in color?

 3. Design Elements